Vinayaks439/password-searcher/README.md

 This is a python file which uses command line args to search the string inside a wordlist text file.

-please change your shebang corresponding to your PATH
+Please change your shebang corresponding to your PATH Also use the wordlist in your system by using which or locate.
+If you dont find one just download one from the internet.

+ALWAYS REMEMBER TO KEEP A STRONG PASSWORD AS EZ PASSWORDS CAN BE EASILY CRACKED!!!!!